 Several practices run ‘LASIK specials’ for the summer or other times within the year, but make sure while hunting for the right clinic or practice that sometimes, these deals come with another price.
 For example, they may charge for the initial evaluation which others do not; the LASIK price may not include the pre or post op LASIK visits, sometimes these deals are based on low prescriptions only; and many times, these ‘low cost’ LASIK options do NOT include the most advanced technologies, laser platforms or diagnostic tools.

-Once you find that great surgeon with the best technologies available, and find out you ARE a candidate, these questions may help figure out ‘how to pay’ for LASIK:
+Once you find that great surgeon with the best technologies available, and find out you ARE a candidate, these questions may help figure out your best options for affording LASIK.

 - Check with your vision insurance carrier or benefits manager to find out if you have benefits for laser vision correction.
 You can also check if your surgeon is in your provider network.

 - Check if you have access to Flexible Spending Arrangements (FSA) or Health Savings Accounts(HSA).
 These accounts let you set aside tax-free money for qualified health expenses.
 This is important because: Laser vision correction is a qualified medical expense for FSAs and HSAs.